wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 One of the many approaches is to use lock.
 Two lock modes are required.
 The first is shared mode (R-Lock, R for "Reading"), which is acquired during the read phase as transactions read and pre-write data items.
 The second is exclusive mode (V-Lock, V for "Validating"), which is acquired during the validation phase as transactions lock their write sets.
-R-Locks and V-Locks are in general incompatible.
+R-Locks and V-Locks are incompatible.
 The compatibility matrix, however, is not symmetric.
 Acquiring R locks on items already locked by a V-Lock causes the requesting transaction to wait.
 In contrast, acquiring V locks on items alreadyed locked by a V-Lock or R-Lock indicates a FOCC violation.
-This will cause the contention manager to be invoked and determine one of the violating transactions.
+This will cause the contention manager to be invoked and abort one of the violating transactions.
 Locks are managed by a global lock table (LT).

+Two variants are proposed by this paper.
+The first variant features serial validation and write phase, and is called OCCL-SVW.
+On transaction commit, the transaction first enters a critical section, which blocks other commit and read request.
+V-Locks are not needed in this case, as the validation and write phases are within the same critical section.
+Lock conflicts, however, should be checked in the critical section.
+For each dirty data item, the validation routine checks that no R-Lock is currently held before the validating transaction enters write phase.
+Otherwise, the contention manager is invoked.
+In order for read requests to be blocked during validation, read operations should use the same critical section as the validation operation.